 - Guinea Pig Forums

 - Guinea Pig Rescues and Placement Organizations

-A special thanks to Guinea Lynx and its members for taking part in this research and opening their community to supplement this Ultimate Guinea Pig Care Guide from Petful.
-Appreciation also goes to Erin Moore for her advice and expertise as a guinea pig caregiver for over a decade.
+Petful editor in chief Kristine Lacoste did most of the research and writing, and Dr. Debora Lichtenberg, VMD, contributed health content to this Ultimate Guinea Pig Care Guide.
+Melissa Smith also contributed.
+We would like to extend a special thanks to Guinea Lynx and its members for taking part in our research and opening their community to supplement this comprehensive guide.
+Additional appreciation goes to Erin Moore for her advice and expertise as a guinea pig caregiver for over a decade.